 - Address: 46640 Ann Arbor Trail, just east of Beck Road, Plymouth Township

 - Hours (2014): 10 a.m.-8 p.m.
 May, 10 a.m.-8:30 p.m.
 June-July, 10 a.m.-8 p.m.
 August, hours vary September (depends on weather conditions); daily, season generally opens Saturday of Memorial Day weekend-Labor Day

 This 2,600 square foot watering mecca features 24 spray features.
 Among the fun: water cannons, a horse charger, the "Froggy-O" and "Daisy Mae" – along with 12 ground sprays.
 It's designed to accommodate all ages.

 - Address: 1455 E. 13 Mile Road, Madison Heights

 - Phone: 248-858-0918

-Kids won't be yawning anytime soon at Soak Station: a water playground with water jets, curtains, slides, bubbler jets and a 6-foot tipping bucket (68 amenities in all!).
+Soak Station is a water playground with water jets, curtains, slides, bubbler jets and a six-foot tipping bucket (68 features in all).
 There's also a 990-foot River Ride tubing adventure and Spray & Play zone for wee ones.
-And of course, don't miss out on that Triple Turn (a triple-flume waterslide) and the Terrific Tides wave-action pool.
+And of course, don't miss the Triple Turn (a triple-flume waterslide) and the Terrific Tides wave-action pool.